Benefits and Allowances

 Carer’s Benefit

-You can claim your payment in a single period or in separate periods for up to 104 weeks.
-If you claim Carer’s Benefit for less than six weeks in a row in any period, you must wait for a further 6 weeks before you can claim Carer’s Benefit to care for the same person again.
+You can take the 104 weeks all together or any number of separate weeks up to a total of 104 weeks.
+However, if you claim Carer's Benefit for less than 6 weeks in a row, you must wait another 6 weeks before you can get Carer's Benefit for the same person again.

-If you are caring for more than one person, you may get a payment for 104 weeks for each person you care for.
-This may result in the care periods overlapping or running at the same time.
+If you are caring for more than one person, you can get a payment for 104 weeks for each person.
+If the care periods occur at the same time, you will get an increase in your Carer’s Benefit for caring for more than one person.

 Carer’s GP Visit Card